-Every tool which helps you understand your users, customers, or visitors better is an asset for your online business.
+Every tool that helps you better understand your users, customers, or visitors is an asset for your online business.
 Of course, there are many of them – from survey tools to Google Analytics with many different options like social listening on the way.
 So why is worth choosing a website popup survey?
 The main reason is its effectiveness.

 Website Popup Survey Response Rate

 No matter what you will ask the website visitors, you want them to answer.
 Otherwise, what is the reason to even ask, right?
 Popup survey allows you to get a high response rate very quickly.
 This is a much more effective way of getting a lot of feedback than sending a survey via email or publishing links on social media.
 There are a few reasons why:

 - The average response rate for online surveys varies from 6% to 16%.
 It depends mainly on the type and length of the survey.
 The Last Delighted studies showed the lowest response rate we can expect while sending surveys via email (6%).
 8% is the average attendance rate for website surveys and 16% for popup surveys in-app.

 - The widget on the website has to be concise.
 The study shows that shorter surveys have a much better chance of a high response rate.
 If completing the survey takes longer than 5 minutes response rate can be even 17% lower.

 - Remember that with a website survey, you can precisely decide when to show visitors a popup.
 Thanks to this, you can be sure that the survey is not interrupting their actions and therefore is not irritating.
 It is hard to collect feedback from an angry person, right?

 - The number of answers also depends on the topic of the study.
 Transactional surveys usually have higher response rates than relational ones.
 Pop-up surveys shouldn’t be used to ask customers about their relations.
 That’s why they usually have a higher number of completions.